furti/FreeCAD-Lithophane/README.md

 Convert a image to a Lithophane for 3D Printing

 ## What is a Lithophane
-Basically a Lithophane is a image that was made in a way, that it can only be seen propertly when lighted from behing.
+Basically a Lithophane is a image that was made in a way, that it can only be seen propertly when illuminated from behind.
 You can check out [Wikipedia](https://en.wikipedia.org/wiki/Lithophane) for more details.

 ## Getting started